 You can cook this low FODMAP chicken stock for as long as you like!
 If you’re doing the stovetop method, you may need to periodically add more water if you’re simmering for more than 4 hours.
 In a slow cooker, you can cook it for up to 24 hours!
 The broth will just darken as it develops and become richer and more concentrated.
 I think the sweet spot is about 8 hours in the slow cooker or 6 hours stovetop on low.

-Should you add vinegar to chicken bone broth?
+Should you add vinegar to gluten-free chicken bone broth?

-Though I haven’t included it in this low FODMAP bone broth recipe, vinegar helps to draw out more minerals from the animal bones.
+Though I haven’t included it in this low FODMAP chicken broth recipe, vinegar helps to draw out more minerals from the animal bones.
 If you don’t mind the flavor, add 1 tablespoon of apple cider vinegar to the broth.
-Vinegar is also helpful for maintaining steady blood sugar, so it’s a wonderful addition if you’re sipping on broth for breakfast.
+Vinegar is also helpful for maintaining steady blood sugar, so it’s a wonderful addition if you’re sipping on gluten-free chicken broth for breakfast.

 What other herbs and vegetables can I add to this low FODMAP chicken broth?

-Consider this low FODMAP chicken stock recipe just a starting point.
+Consider this gluten-free chicken stock recipe just a starting point.
 Homemade stock is also a fantastic way to compost kitchen scraps and be a little greener at home.
-Feel free to “recycle” whatever wayward herb stems, carrot peelings, and other random hunks of this and that you have lying around.
+Feel free to “recycle” whatever wayward low FODMAP herb stems, carrot peelings, and other random hunks of this and that you have lying around.